Giovani Bernard: Pre-draft

-On December 14, 2012, Bernard announced that he was entering the 2013 NFL Draft.
+On December 14, 2012, Bernard announced that he was entering the 2013 NFL draft.
 He was projected by the majority of analysts and scouts to be selected anywhere from the first to third round.
 He was ranked the fourth best running back and 67th best prospect by NFLDraftScout.com.
 Bernard was invited to the NFL Combine and completed all the drills and the entire workout.
 He was satisfied with his performance and decided to only participate in positional drills at North Carolina's Pro Day.

 Cincinnati Bengals

 2013 season

 Bernard was selected by the Cincinnati Bengals in the second round with the 37th overall pick.
-The Bengals previously traded quarterback Carson Palmer to the Oakland Raiders in exchange for the pick used to select Bernard, and a 2012 1st round pick that was used to select Dre Kirkpatrick.
-Prior to Bernard, a running back from North Carolina had not been selected in the first two rounds of the NFL Draft since Natrone Means was drafted in the second round with the 41st overall pick by the San Diego Chargers in 1993.
+The Bengals previously traded quarterback Carson Palmer to the Oakland Raiders in exchange for the pick used to select Bernard, and a 2012 first round pick that was used to select Dre Kirkpatrick.
+Prior to Bernard, a running back from North Carolina had not been selected in the first two rounds of the NFL Draft since Natrone Means was selected in the second round with the 41st overall pick by the San Diego Chargers in 1993.

-On May 23, 2013, the Cincinnati Bengals signed Bernard to a four-year, $5.25 million contract, with a $2.2 million signing bonus and $3.2 million guaranteed.
+On May 23, 2013, the Bengals signed Bernard to a four-year, $5.25 million contract, with a $2.2 million signing bonus and $3.2 million guaranteed.

 Bernard began his rookie season serving as a back-up to veteran Benjarvus Green-Ellis and began transitioning to a change-of-pace back throughout the season.
-He made his professional regular season debut in the Bengals' season opener against the Chicago Bears.
-He finished his first career game with four carries for 22 rushing yards and an eight-yard reception.
-On September 16, 2013, Bernard scored two touchdowns in a 20–10 Monday Night Football win over the Bengals' division rival Pittsburgh Steelers.
+Bernard made his professional regular season debut in the Bengals' season opener against the Chicago Bears.
+He finished his first career game with four carries for 22 yards and an eight-yard reception.
+On September 16, 2013, Bernard scored two touchdowns in a 20–10 Monday Night Football victory over the Bengals' division rival Pittsburgh Steelers.

 On October 31, 2013, Bernard scored two touchdowns on nine carries in an overtime loss to the Miami Dolphins.
-Bernard's second score came on a 35-yard touchdown run that was praised by commentators as one of the best runs of the season.
-On December 8, 2013, Bernard had a season-high 99 rushing yards on 12 carries while also racking up 49 receiving yards on four catches in a 42–28 victory over the Indianapolis Colts.
+His second score came on a 35-yard touchdown run that was praised by commentators as one of the best runs of the season.
+On December 8, Bernard had a season-high 99 rushing yards on 12 carries while also racking up 49 receiving yards on four catches in a 42–28 victory over the Indianapolis Colts.

 In his first season with the Bengals, they finished with an 11–5 record and made the playoffs.
 Bernard played in his first playoff game on January 5, 2014, a 27–10 loss to the San Diego Chargers.

 Bernard finished his rookie season second on the team in rushing (695 yards), receptions (56), and total yards (1,209), while ranking third in receiving yards (514) and touchdowns (five rushing and three receiving).
 He was named to the NFL All-Rookie Team.